NREL/EnergyPlus/design/FY2018/NFP-OnOffThermostat.md

 ## Approach ##

-The proposed approach adds a new optional field to allow users to select on/off stage in a time step for cycling systems, so that real system performance could be simulated and execution time could be reduced.
+The proposed approach adds a new optional field to allow users to input temperature difference between cut-out and setpoint.
+The temperature difference will be applied to both heating and cooling.
+The setpoint temperature will be used to start HVAC system operation, while the cut-out temperature will be used to turn off HVAC system.

-This capability is requested as a SOEP HVAC feature.
+When the cut-out temperature is applied, it will avoid possible overheating or overcooling.

 ### Revise ZoneControl:Thermostat ###

-An optional field as the last field will be added to allow systems to operate either OnOff switch or normal thermostat operation
+An optional field as the last field will be added to allow systems to operate either cut-out operation with input > 0 or normal thermostat operation with blank or 0.

-	  A12 ; \field OnOff Thermal Control Flag
+	  N1 ; \field Temperature Difference between Cutout and Setpoint
+       \units deltaC
-       \type choice
+       \type real
-       \key Yes
-       \key No
-       \default No
-       \note Select Yes to force system on in a whole time step.
-       \note Select No to disable this feature.

 ### Revise GetZoneAirSetPoints ###

-The function of GetZoneAirSetPoints in the ZoneTempPredictorCorrector will be revised to add a reading section to read an additional field of the ZoneControl:Thermostat and to set up the OnOffControlFlag based on input.
+The function of GetZoneAirSetPoints in the ZoneTempPredictorCorrector will be revised to add a reading section to read an additional field of the ZoneControl:Thermostat and to set up the temperature difference.
+The temperature difference will be used in both heating and cooling.

 ### Revise CalcPredictedSystemLoad ###

-When the OnOffControlFlag is true, the value of ZoneSysEnergyDemand( ZoneNum ).TotalOutputRequired is set to very high in the CalcPredictedSystemLoad function of the ZoneTempPredictorCorrector module, so that the value is much larger than any possible capacity of systems to force system to operate in a whole time step when HVAC system is requested.

-### Revise UpdateSystemOutputRequired ###

-If priority is greater than 1, the ZoneSysEnergyDemand( ZoneNum ).RemainingOutputRequired is set to zero, so that any HVAC systems with priority > 1 will not turn on.

-If necessary, the values of two variables of ZoneSysEnergyDemand( ZoneNum ).RemainingOutputReqToHeatSP and ZoneSysEnergyDemand( ZoneNum ).RemainingOutputReqToCoolSP will be set to zero for any HVAC systems with priority > 1.

-### Calculation procedure ###

-The control logic for OnOff thermostat is to set TotalOutputRequired with very high value in the predictor for a system.
-The rest of systems serving this zone will get zero values of the RemainingOutputRequired or RemainingOutputReqToCoolSP and RemainingOutputReqToHeatSP.
-Therefore, it only allows a single system or equipment to turn on with priority = 1.
+When the temperature difference (dt) is greater than 0, the following calculation procedures will be performed:

+#### Heating

+1. When the zone air temperature at the previous time step < setpoint

+   Calculate the predicted load based on the setpoint and request heating
+2. When the zone air temperature > setpoint

+   Calculate the predicted load based on the setpoint + dt and request heating

+#### Cooling

+1. When the zone air temperature at the previous time step > setpoint

+   Calculate the predicted load based on the setpoint and request cooling
+2. When the zone air temperature < setpoint

+   Calculate the predicted load based on the setpoint - dt and request cooling

+The predicted load will be assigned to the value of ZoneSysEnergyDemand( ZoneNum ).TotalOutputRequired.

+### Add min operation time in the AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed

+If time and budget allows, modification of the AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed will be performed.
+Two new optional fields in the AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed object: Minimum HVAC Operation Time and Minimum HVAC Off Time will be added.

+ 	 N19, \field Minimum HVAC Operation Time
+       \note Minimum operation time when HVAC system is forced on.
+       \type real
+       \units minutes
+       \minimum 0.0
+       \default 0.0
+  	N20; \field Minimum HVAC Off Time
+       \note Minimum HVAC system off time.
+       \type real
+       \units minutes
+       \minimum 0.0
+       \default 0.0

+If there is no load and HVAC system is required to turn on, the first speed operation is forced.

+It should be pointed out that it would be better to require every system type with min operation times.
+This is a starting point to test system performance with minimum operation time restriction.

 ## Testing/Validation/Data Sources ##